 Here you will find the latest video game reviews from finder as well as the details of how we score games.

-2016 has been a brilliant year for first-person shooters (FPS) with Overwatch taking the world by storm, the unholy resurrection of Doom and a new Battlefield and Call of Duty on the horizon.
-Amidst the craze of Pokémon GO and the hype of No Man's Sky there's been some real gems from AAA developers and indies alike.
-Here's every game reviewed by finder in 2016.
+2016 was been a brilliant year for first-person shooters (FPS) with Overwatch taking the world by storm, the unholy resurrection of Doom and a new Battlefield and Call of Duty on the horizon.
+Amidst the craze of Pokémon GO and the hype of No Man's Sky, there has been some real gems from AAA developers and indies alike.

-Check out finder's review scale for a breakdown on what each score means.
+Check out finder's review scale for a breakdown of what each score means.

 Finder reviews and scores each game on its own merits using a scale from 1 to 10 (1 being the worst and 10 the best).
 We do not disclose or discuss review scores with developers, publishers or any other party before a review is published.

 Reviewers will at the very least complete a game's single-player campaign before deciding on a review score.
-For multiplayer games, or open-ended games a review score is decided upon once the reviewer is content they have seen all the game has to offer at launch.
-Scores for games with significant online multiplayer portions are subject to change after the reviewer has managed to spent an adequate amount of time with the multiplayer content on offer.
+For multiplayer games or open-ended games, a review score is decided upon once the reviewer is content they have seen all the game has to offer at launch.
+Scores for games with significant online multiplayer portions are subject to change after the reviewer has managed to spend an adequate amount of time with the multiplayer content on offer.